ML4GW/aframe/docs/projects.md

 mkdir -p $AFRAME_CONTAINER_ROOT
 ```

-This is the location where `aframe` images will be stored. `luigi`/`law` tasks will look for images in this location.
+This is the location where `aframe` images will be stored.
+Snakemake rules look for images in this location.

 The root `aframe` environment ships with a command line utility for building all of the project containers in parallel